ICI3D/ICI3D.github.io/futures/shadow.md

 9:30-9:45	Workshop objectives (Juliet)

 10:00-10:45	The WHY of ICI3D (Moderator: Gavin) HIDE Need groups
-* (25 minutes small groups; 20 minutes big group)
+* SHADOW (25 minutes small groups; 20 minutes big group)
 	* What problem/s are we trying to solve?
 	* Why does / should ICI3D exist?
-	* What are our priorities and values?
+	* SHADOW What are our priorities and values?

 10:45-11	Morning break

 11-11:40	SWOT responses (Becky) and discussion
-Goal: agree on key strengths, weaknesses, opportunities, and threats that should form the basis of thinking about the future of ICI3D
+* Goal: agree on key strengths, weaknesses, opportunities, and threats that should form the basis of thinking about the future of ICI3D

 11:45-12:30	Guest presentation and discussion: Sheetal Silal, University of Cape Town
 * Strategic framework for capacity strengthening